3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Mill-turning systems take advantage of both the high productivity of CNC turning and the geometric flexibility of CNC milling.
 They are ideal for manufacturing parts with 'loose' rotational symmetry (think camshafts and centrifugal impellers) at a much lower cost than other 5-axis CNC machining systems.

-Explore the full range of CNC mill-turning capabilities available on 3D Hubs →
+Explore the full range of CNC mill-turning capabilities available on Protolabs Network →

 Use the table below for a rough estimate of the cost per hour of the different CNC machines.
 The cost is presented relative to that of a 3-axis CNC milling machine, which is typically $75 per hour.